moeezmalik/Lightning-Table/documentation/docs/guides/training/index.md

 # How to Train the Networks
 The repository will contain the code to train multiple networks on the dataset.
 The `trainers.py` file can be used for the purposes of training the available models.
-Currently only the default [PyTorch RetinaNet](https://pytorch.org/vision/main/models/generated/torchvision.models.detection.retinanet_resnet50_fpn.html#torchvision.models.detection.retinanet_resnet50_fpn) is available for the training purposes.
+The default PyTorch object detector models are available for training.

 ## Known Issues